dimagi/git-build-branch/README.rst

         branches:
           - feature2

-To add some safety around this file you should use the `commit-single-file` utility:
+To add some safety around this file you should use the `safe-commit-files` utility:

 .. code-block:: shell

-    commit-single-file --push
+    safe-commit-files --push /path/to/branch_config.yml

 Building the branch
 ~~~~~~~~~~~~~~~~~~~